Lady Shri Ram College

 abhijit@lsr.du.ac.in

-Gender and sexuality studies, postcolonial Marxist hermeneutics, politics of identity, Indian writing in English, and comparative media studies
+Decolonial ecologies, environmental humanities in India, postcolonial Marxist hermeneutics, politics of identity, comparative media studies

 Publications and other works click here